simonorzel26/file-over-app/README.md

 ## Overview

-fileOverApp embodies a philosophy prioritizing enduring digital artifacts over transient application experiences.
-In a digital era dominated by ephemeral software and fleeting data ownership, fileOverApp stands as a beacon for longevity, readability, and user control.
-Inspired by the lasting impact of ancient hieroglyphs and the timeless nature of physical artifacts, fileOverApp champions the creation of digital files in formats that are easily accessible, open, and free from the constraints of proprietary systems.
+file-over-app embodies a philosophy prioritizing enduring digital artifacts over transient application experiences.
+In a digital era dominated by ephemeral software and fleeting data ownership, file-over-app stands as a beacon for longevity, readability, and user control.
+Inspired by the lasting impact of ancient hieroglyphs and the timeless nature of physical artifacts, file-over-app champions the creation of digital files in formats that are easily accessible, open, and free from the constraints of proprietary systems.

-At its core, fileOverApp leverages the Web API's client-side filesystem capabilities to empower web frontends with direct access to documents from the client's filesystem.
+At its core, file-over-app leverages the Web API's client-side filesystem capabilities to empower web frontends with direct access to documents from the client's filesystem.
 This approach envisions a future where private user data resides solely on the user's local system, in formats such as .md and JSON Canvas.
 These formats ensure durability, interoperability, and user-friendly access, laying the groundwork for a digital legacy that transcends generations.

 ## Features